Market Pulse

 | EMERGING MARKET DEBT |

-- Fund flows have been positive, supporting tight valuations.
+- Positive fund flows support tight valuations.

-- Yields, like fundamentals, have weakened but remain attractive relative to longer-term history.
+- Yields, like fundamentals, have weakened but remain attractive relative to longerterm history.

 | MFS CONSIDERATIONS |